Dog surfing

 Dog surfing is a type of surfing maneuver involving dogs that are trained to surf on surfboards, bodyboards, skimboards, windsurf boards or to bodysurf.
 Historically, surfing dogs have been documented as occurring as early as the 1920s in the United States.
-Competitions and exhibitions that feature surfing dogs have occurred in various coastal areas of the United States, such as Del Mar, California, Imperial Beach, California and Jupiter, Florida.
+Competitions and exhibitions that feature surfing dogs have occurred in various coastal areas of the United States, such as Del Mar, California, Imperial Beach, California, Pacifica, California and Jupiter, Florida.

 Overview

 Dog surfing involves dogs that are trained to surf on surfboards or bodyboards, either alone or with a human on the board.
 Some dogs have been trained to ride a skimboard on the shore (after the board is initially skimmed by a human) and to windsurf with a human, and bodysurfing dogs have also been documented in surfing media.

 History

 Dog surfing has been documented as occurring in the 1920s in California and Hawaii.
-In the 1930s, a silent film titled On The Waves in Waikiki depicts Phillip K. Auna and Night Hawk, his terrier, surfing together on a wooden surfboard in Hawaii.
+In the 1930s, a short film titled On the Waves at Waikiki depicts Phillip K. Auna and Night Hawk, his terrier, surfing together on a wooden surfboard in Hawaii.
 The terrier was able to perform the hang ten surfing maneuver on the surfboard.
 In 1944, a full page image of a surfing dog named "Rusty" was published in National Geographic magazine.
 In the 1950s, UPI published a photograph of Joseph "Scooter Boy" Kaopuiki and his dog Sandy surfing in Hawaii, which was published in newspapers throughout the United States.
 During this time, they were also reported about on the television show You Asked For It!.
 Dave Chalmers and his surfing terrier mix named Max, both from San Diego, California, were featured in several forms of media in the late 1970s through the 1980s, including surf movies and a television appearance on the show Amazing Animals.

 A Labrador Retriever named Cam was documented in Honolulu, Hawaii surfing partially lying down while simultaneously drinking from a bottle of beer.